Everyone develops their own creative process over time.

-The essays on this site are published with around 400 words, even though they often start with 2,000 or more.
-My novel was 950 pages before it entered the world with only 283.
-The current book I’m editing is 550 pages, though I hope to whittle it down to fewer than 200.
+The essays on our website are published with around 400 words, even though they often start with 2,000 or more.
+My novel was 950 pages before it entered the world with only 252.

-When I edit this way, the final result is far more meaningful—to me, to the reader.
+When I edit this way, the final result is far more meaningful to me, and to the reader.
 The care and handcraftedness shows in the final work.
-I teach my writing students how to edit this way, too; that is, how to spend 1/3 of their time writing effectively and 2/3 of their time editing, shaping their work into something more concise, more powerful, more beautiful.
+I teach my writing students how to edit this way, too; that is, how to spend one-third of their time writing effectively and two-thirds of their time editing, shaping their work into something more concise, more powerful, more beautiful.

-Subtractive Creation seems to be an appropriate synecdoche for the rest of life, as well.
+Subtractive Creation seems to be an appropriate metaphor for the rest of life as well.
 There will always be life’s excess, always more, always too many inputs bombarding us from every direction.
 But instead of abhorrent multitasking, instead of trying to get things done, we can make life more beautiful via subtraction.

-(N.B.
-Yes, I know that Bernini also sculpted with marble.)
+(P.S.
+Yes, I know Bernini also sculpted with marble.)